Complete Dynamic Logic of Communicating Hybrid Programs: Axiomatization

 \paragraph{Parallel Composition}

-Proving safety of parallel composition can already be handled \emph{completely} by the convincingly simple parallel injection axiom \RuleName{acDropComp}.
-It injects an additional program into a safety contract if it does not interfere with the contract (\rref{def:noninterference}).
-Since parallel composition commutes, the program $\beta$ can be injected to the right \emph{and} to the left of $\alpha$.
-A \dLCHP instance \RuleName{acParComp} of the classical symmetric parallel proof rule with built-in mutual assumption weakening as in Hoare-style ac-reasoning \cite{AcHoare_Zwiers} can be derived from our minimalistic axioms (see \rref{fig:par-underlying-axioms}).
+The parallel injection axiom \RuleName{acDropComp} injects an additional program $\beta$ into a safety contract $[ \alpha \parOp \_\, ] \ac \psi$ if the program does not interfere with the contract (\rref{def:noninterference}).
+We assume the axiom is read modulo commutativity of parallel composition, \iest $\beta$ can be injected right \emph{and} left of $\alpha$.
+Despite its convincing simplicity the axiom can prove all local (\cf \rref{def:noninterference}) safety properties of $\alpha$, \iest properties which do not depend on $\beta$'s behavior.
+Our completeness results then show that successive injections for all parallel subprograms suffice to prove safety of all parallel hybrid systems.
+A classical symmetric parallel proof rule \RuleName{acParComp} with mutual assumption weakening as in Hoare-style ac-reasoning~\cite{AcHoare_Zwiers} derives from our minimalistic axioms (\rref{ex:acParComp}, also see \rref{fig:par-underlying-axioms}).

-For completeness, history invariance \RuleName{hExtension} and assumption closure \RuleName{Aclosure} prove properties of the communication history that are inherently global, thus, not the sum of properties of the subprograms (see \rref{rem:global_his_props}).
-Assumption closure \RuleName{Aclosure} internalizes that the assumption is actually a premise of the promises.
-The notation $\Aclosure{\cset}{\sim}$ reminds that the assumption is made for all (strict) prefixes of $\alpha$'s communication.
-Notably, $[ \alpha ] \acpair{\A, \Aclosure{\cset}{\prec}} \Aclosure{\cset}{\preceq}$, \iest the assumption holds in the promises, is what can be found in the literature \cite[Rule 7.14]{deRoever2001} and is actually stronger than the implication $\leftarrow$ of $\leftrightarrow$ in \RuleName{Aclosure}.
-Implication $\rightarrow$ goes beyond the literature but importantly entails the dual of \RuleName{Aclosure} for the ac-diamond.
-History invariance \RuleName{hExtension} \cite[Rule 7.13]{deRoever2001} proves that all programs extend their initial history.